FAQ on Studying Abroad with Erasmus

 Do I still receive BAföG while I am studying abroad?

-I have a scholarship from the Begabtenförderungswerk/ DAAD.
-Can I still receive financial support from Universität Hamburg?
+I am a scholarship holder with a gifted education foundation or the DAAD.
+Can I still receive Erasmus funding through Universität Hamburg?